 Eleven years ago today I was in the middle of a wardrobe crisis deciding upon a first date outfit for an evening out to the cinema with the workplace hotty.
 Back then Paul had the look of the late Heath Ledger (when he starred in 10 Things), he had long dark curly hair, a goatee almost chinstrap and stubble I desperately wanted to run my hand over.

-To be honest I was fairly sure the date would amount to either nothing whatsoever or a one night stand as quite frankly, I saw Paul to be way out of my league.
+To be honest I was fairly sure the date would amount to either nothing whatsoever or at best, a one night stand as quite frankly, I saw Paul to be way out of my league.
 He was a ten, I was a two at best and so rather than the usual five-ten minute rush to get ready, I spent a fair amount of time straightening my mop and sticking on the slap whilst simultaneously smoking like a chimney to steady my nerves.

 He arrived on time, there were only a few moments of awkwardness whilst we decided how to spend our time prior to the film.
 Following that we went to a pub and talked endlessly, so much so that we forgot to order anything to eat!
 We then ventured to the cinema to watch a horror flick.
 We must have been starving by that time as for most of the film we ate each other’s faces … Sorry that was way TMI but yah, I wasn’t wasting any time especially when I was doubtful it would last long!